Charging and Fueling Infrastructure Program

 Colorado Application Overview

 The State’s CFI application is seeking to build on Colorado's leadership in ZEV policy, programs, and incentives to establish a pioneering model for M/HD vehicle electrification in the Mountain West.
-The proposal aligns regional clean trucking objectives with Phase 1 of the Joint Office of Energy and Transportation’s National Zero-Emission Freight Corridor Strategy, Colorado’s NEVI Plan, its recent adoption of the Advanced Clean Trucks rule, and recommendations from the Colorado M/HD Charging Infrastructure Study.
+Colorado’s proposal aligns local, regional, and state clean trucking objectives with Phase 1 of the Joint Office of Energy and Transportation’s National Zero-Emission Freight Corridor Strategy, Colorado’s NEVI Plan, its recent adoption of the Advanced Clean Trucks rule, and recommendations from the Colorado M/HD Charging Infrastructure Study.

-The State of Colorado is seeking approximately $50 million to:
+The State of Colorado's CFI application requested $60 million to:

-• Develop up to 6 M/HD vehicle charging hubs with over 40 MW of total charging capacity.
+• Develop at least 6 M/HD EV charging hubs with over 40 MW of total charging capacity

-• Advance statewide climate mitigation, environmental justice, and economic development efforts with prioritized investments in disproportionately impacted communities.
+• Advance statewide GHG reduction, environmental justice, and economic development efforts with prioritized investments in disproportionately impacted communities

-To streamline integration of Federal CFI dollars, if awarded, the State intends to leverage the existing Fleet-ZERO grant program to accelerate project deployment through a new competitive application lane specifically designed to fund corridor charging for M/HD ZEVs.
-Launched in 2023, Fleet-ZERO is currently the only ongoing, statewide fleet charging infrastructure incentive program in the country outside of California.
-The program has an annual budget of about $7 million with much of this funding currently dedicated to support private depot charging, so additional resources are critical to enable Colorado to deploy the large, high-power, public corridor charging sites required to serve M/HD vehicles traveling along major highways.
+To streamline integration of Federal CFI dollars, the State intends to enhance the existing Fleet-ZERO grant program by incorporating a new competitive application lane specifically designed to fund corridor charging for M/HD ZEVs.
+Launched in 2023, the current Fleet-ZERO program has an annual budget of approximately $7 million and supports both private and public M/HD fleet charging infrastructure.
+Securing additional funding resources is a critical step for Colorado to support the deployment of the large, high-power, publicly accessible corridor charging sites required to enable an equitable and extensive transition to M/HD ZEVs throughout the state.

-A Federal CFI award would allow Colorado - in coordination with fleets, utilities, public, private, and community stakeholders - to seed the foundation of an accessible, reliable, equitable, and safe public M/HD vehicle charging ecosystem.
-These hubs would represent a key node of the future National Zero-Emission Freight Network while supporting near-term charging needs for local and regional fleets, and serving as a helpful blueprint for other states across the country.
+A Federal CFI award would empower Colorado - in coordination with fleets, utilities, public, private, and community stakeholders - to seed the foundation of an accessible, reliable, equitable, and safe public M/HD electric vehicle charging ecosystem.
+CO-FREIGHT charging hubs would represent a key node of the future National Zero-Emission Freight Network while supporting near-to-midterm charging needs for local and regional fleets, advancing long-haul electric truck charging, and serving as a helpful blueprint for other states across the country.

 Colorado CFI Application - Proposed Project Area